 - Lessons are planned in sequences that provide children with the opportunities to review, remember, deepen and apply their understanding.

-- Teachers will use the assessment sheets to assess children’s progress and understanding at the end of each unit of work.
+- Teachers will use the assessment trackers to record children’s progress and understanding at the end of each unit of work.

 - Children are provided with opportunities beyond the National curriculum to further and support their understanding – visitors, French days etc.